apache/opendal/core/src/docs/rfcs/2602_object_versioning.md

 they could be called differently in different services, but they are the same thing.)

 OpenDAL provides support for some of those services, such as S3, GCS, Azure Blob Storage, etc.
 Now we want to add support for object versioning to OpenDAL.

 # Guide-level explanation

-## What is object versioning?

-Object versioning is a feature that allows users to keep multiple versions of an object in the same bucket.

-It's a way to preserve, retrieve, and restore every version of every object stored in a bucket.

-With object versioning, users can easily recover from both unintended user actions and application failures.

-## How does object versioning work?

-When object versioning is enabled, each object will have a history of versions.
-Each version will have a unique version ID, which is a string that is unique for each version of an object.

-The version ID is not a timestamp.
-It is not guaranteed to be sequential.
-Many object storage services produce object version IDs by themselves, using their own algorithms.
-Users cannot specify the version ID when writing an object.

-## Will object versioning affect the existing code?

-There is no difference between whether object versioning is enabled or not when writing an object.
-The storage service will always create a new version of the object than overwrite the old version when writing an object.
-But here it is imperceptible to the user.

-## What operations are supported with object versioning?

 When object versioning is enabled, the following operations will be supported: